Đoàn Huy Hoàng

-Đoàn Huy Hoàng (born 18 June 2003) is a Vietnamese professional footballer who plays as a goalkeeper for Bắc Ninh, on loan from Thể Công-Viettel, and the Vietnam national under-23 team.
+Đoàn Huy Hoàng (born 18 June 2003) is a Vietnamese professional footballer who plays as a goalkeeper for V.League 1 club Bắc Ninh, on loan from Thể Công-Viettel.

 Early career

 Born in Thái Bình, Huy Hoàng joined the youth academy of Viettel at an early age.
 He started his career operating as a centre back, but was later trained to becoming a goalkeeper after displaying good reflexion ability during a youth tournament.

 He gained recognition after his outstanding performances in the 2020 Vietnamese U-17 Football Championship, helping Viettel finish runner-up.
 Therefore, Huy Hoàng was named as the tournament's "Best Goalkeeper".

 In 2022, Huy Hoàng was part of the Viettel squad that reached the Vietnamese U-19 Football Championship final, where they were defeated by Hà Nội.
 With several important saves during the tournament, Huy Hoàng was named as the "Best goalkeeper of the tournament".

 Club career

 For the 2023 V.League 1 season, Huy Hoàng was promoted to Viettel's first team.

 In October 2023, he was loaned to V.League 2 team Trường Tươi Bình Phước.
 On 21 October 2023, he made his professional debut in a 1–1 V.League 2 game against Hòa Bình.

 In September 2024, Huy Hoàng joined Vietnamese Second Division side Bắc Ninh in a one-season loan deal.